chiaraco/HABiC/README.md

 import pandas
 from sklearn.metrics import matthews_corrcoef as MCC
-from functionsHABiC import classification  #
+from functionsHABiC import classification from functionsHABiC import performances

 #######################################################
 ##### load your data